Post Author: Adam

 The revelation of how he can use the lie to comfort people is a very good, and actually unexpected justification for religion, which is a very unexpected game of Devil’s Advocate from Ricky Gervais.
 That scene in itself is a very unexpected tearjerker, it is true that comedians are the best at drama and this sort of scene really shows it, if it wasn’t for the ridiculous daytime movie music that jumps through it.

-The pizza box Ten Commandments being handed down is absolutely fantastic; it’s such a cheeky stab at religion and all of the symbolism about it.
+The pizza box Ten Commandments being handed down is absolutely fantastic; it’s such a cheeky stab at religion and all the symbolism about it.

-The film is an ideological attack, while it can come across as sincere and a gentle warning about being naive it is still an attack at the end of the day… and I’m fine with that.
+The film is an ideological attack, while it can come across as sincere and a gentle warning about being naïve, it is still an attack at the end of the day… and I’m fine with that.

-There is a nice spread in the film, a very well broken down 3 acts
+There is a nice spread in the film, a very well broken down 3 acts.

-For the love of god I just can’t work out how old Jennifer Garner is.
+For the love of god, I just can’t work out how old Jennifer Garner is.